bradcerasani/eloquentjavascript/chapters/chapter_01.markdown

 ### Values

-Six basic types of values:
+There are six basic types of values:
 - numbers
 - strings
 - booleans